tsuyoshi-yoneda-math/ParallelReservoirTurbulence/README.md

 discard_len: Number of steps not learned at the beginning (not important).
 MAX_TRIALS : Repeat the same thing while shifting each one step to produce robust result.

-The history of bayesian optimization, "reservoir.csv" is generated.
+The history of bayesian optimization, "reservoir_trials.csv" is generated.